saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

 =========

-Instead of defining the complete layout for a page, you can create building blocks (snippets) and let the user choose where to "drag & drop" them, creating the page layout on their own.
+Instead of defining the complete layout for a page, you can create building blocks (snippets) and let the user choose where to "drag and drop" them, creating the page layout on their own.
 We call this modular design.

 Define an empty area that the user can fill with snippets.